 Some events are discrete, in that they happen in a single moment.
 An example of this is the event of mouse being clicked or a button being clicked.
-Others "poll" and are fired at close intervals over a period of time, such as when a key is pressed and held down.
+Others "poll" and are fired at close intervals over a period of time, such as when a key is pressed and held down, or when the mouse pointer is moving.
 This will broadcast events at a short interval until the user releases the key.